 Welcome to The University of Texas Neighborhood Longhorns Program (NLP)!
 This is where it all begins.
 What a better way to get started on your future, then by investing in your education by being part of The Neighborhood Longhorns Program.

 Throughout the school year, Neighborhood Longhorns participants are recognized for their academic achievement at awards sessions held at each participating school.
-Students who meet or surpass all the requirements for the entire school year are awarded a $100 scholarship award that is placed in an endowment until the student graduates from high school.
+Students who meet or surpass all the requirements for the entire school year are awarded a $100 scholarship award that is held in a fund at The University of Texas at Austin until the student graduates from high school.

 Students are eligible for a scholarship based on the following criteria:

 - Participate in NLP the entire school year